puzzle/ng-user-auth/README.md

   // the default permission name that every user needs to have to signal he is logged in ngUserAuthServiceProvider.setDefaultLoggedInPermissionName('token_read');

+  // in case you want to periodically check the validity of the session.
+  // don't forget to _NOT_ extend the validity of the token during the check in the backend, otherwise
+  // the session will live forever with this check ngUserAuthServiceProvider.setSessionCheckSettings({
+        enabled: true, // should the check be enabled?
+        checkUrl: '/sessioncheck', // endpoint URL for the HTTP GET
+        interval: 30000, // interval in milliseconds
+        onSessionInvalid: function () {} // callback function if session is invalid });

   // in case you need a default/otherwise route, let ngUserAuth handle it by creating a handler function
   $urlRouterProvider.otherwise(ngUserAuthServiceProvider.getOtherwiseRouteHandler('/home'));